Chapter 25

 "[3] Solomon showed his love for the LORD by walking according to the statutes of his father David, ..."

 Unfortunately, somehow and somewhere Solomon got turned around from his love for God and sowed to his flesh.
-To see this we will explore three examples: (1) the building of Solomon's house, (2) his wealth and (3) his accumulation of foreign wives.
+To see this we will explore four examples: (1) the building of Solomon's house, (2) his accumulation of horses, (3) his accumulation of foreign wives and (4) his enormous wealth.

 Let us begin with,

-To see how Solomon sowed to his flesh rather than to God, let us note the difference in the time and effort he applied to the construction of his palace verses the time and effort he applied to the construction of God's Temple.
+To see how Solomon sowed to his flesh rather than to God, we begin by noting the difference in the time and effort he applied to the construction of his palace verses the time and effort he applied to the construction of God's Temple.

 1 Kings 7:1